Gagniuc/Jupiter-Bioinformatics-V4/README.md

 1. Download or clone the repository
 2. Open `index.html` in any modern browser
 3. Enter two sequences and click **Run**

+## References

+- <i>Paul A Gagniuc, Elvira Gagniuc, The sequence alignment problem: boundary conditions as the unifying principle, Briefings in Bioinformatics, Volume 27, Issue 3, May 2026, bbag333.</i>

+***